GoogleChrome/lighthouse-ci/docs/configuration.md

                              running Lighthouse, used for auth.
   --puppeteerLaunchOptions   The object of puppeteer launch options --psiApiKey                [psi only] The API key to use for PageSpeed Insights runner method.
-  --psiApiEndpoint           [psi only] The endpoint to use for PageSpeed Insights runner method.
                              You do not need to use this unless you wrote a custom version.
   --startServerCommand       The command to run to start the server.
   --startServerReadyPattern  String pattern to listen for started server.